wessenstam/gts21/euc/expand/expand.rst

    .. note::

-      Machine Creation Services (MCS) is a VM creation/orchestration framework installed as part of the Desktop Delivery Controller role and managed through Citrix Studio.
+      Machine Creation Services (MCS) is a VM creation/orchestration framework installed as part of the Delivery Controller role and managed through Citrix Studio.

 #.
 Click **Next**.